Nicole Skeltys

 In 2011, Skeltys and Byron Scullin produced the soundtrack to the documentary film A Life Exposed.
 In 2013, Skeltys released the compilation album Citizens United, followed by Deal with Your Disenchantment in 2018.
-About the latter album, she has been quoted as saying: "I wanted to reimagine myself looking at the world through Bob Dylan's eyes in the '60s/early '70s – only I'm a 21st-century woman, and the political and social issues are the ones we are dealing with now."
-After release of Deal with your Disenchantment, Skeltys performed at venues in London, the Northcote Social Club and the Ealing Blues Festival.
+About the latter album, she said: "I wanted to reimagine myself looking at the world through Bob Dylan's eyes in the '60s/early '70s – only I'm a 21st-century woman, and the political and social issues are the ones we are dealing with now."
+After release of Deal with your Disenchantment, Skeltys performed at venues in London, the Northcote Social Club, and the Ealing Blues Festival.

-In 2019, while living in London, Skeltys became interested in local artist-activists who were critiquing financialization, highlighting some damaging social impacts of post-80s banking and finance practices.
+In 2019, while living in London, Skeltys became interested in local artist-activists who were critiquing financialization, highlighting damaging social impacts of post-1980s banking and finance practices.
 Skeltys was inspired to start researching and composing a rock opera about London’s finance industry.
-The resultant work Canary Wharf: the Rock Opera was released as two albums (soundtrack and full theatrical work versions) in early 2023, with the support of La Trobe University where Skeltys is undertaking a Phd in creative arts.
+The resultant work, Canary Wharf: the Rock Opera, was released as two albums (soundtrack and full theatrical work versions) in early 2023, with the support of La Trobe University, where Skeltys is undertaking a PhD in creative arts.
 Her film to accompany the album premiered in Melbourne at Thornbury Picture House in April 2023.